Toggle menu

 Explore some of the Borough's largest woodlands in the northern part of this popular country park.

 During the 1960s much of the deciduous woodland was felled and replaced with a commercial crop of pines, fir and spruce.
 As the woods changed ownership several times, this crop was never harvested, leaving a dense, dark, unnatural conifer forest.
-Once part of Wynyard Woodland Park most of the conifer was removed in two felling operations, the last of which was in the winter 2014/15.
+Once part of Wynyard Woodland Park most of the conifer was removed in two felling operations, the last of which was in the winter 2014 to 2015.
 The woodland is now regenerating with native broadleaved trees and is being managed to promote this.

 There are great crested newts on site, happily making use of the ponds that were created by Luftwaffe bombs that missed the railway line.
 Their habitat has been improved by creating many more ponds with the more usual JCB.